Skip to main contentSkip to article

 Example 2 — East Clayton 2018-build townhouse at $980K (inside 800m of future Clayton Station)

 3-bedroom 1,580 sq ft three-storey townhouse, 2018 build, 600 metres south of the future Clayton Station along Fraser Highway.
 Hazelgrove Elementary catchment, Clayton Heights Secondary feeder.
 PTT: 1% × $200K + 2% × $780K = $2K + $15.6K = $17.6K.
-First-time-buyer exemption: not applicable (above $835K full-exemption threshold).
+First-Time Home Buyer (FTHB) exemption: not applicable (above the $835K full-exemption threshold).
 Newly-built exemption: not applicable (over 5 years from build).
 CMHC default insurance available for sub-20%-down.
 Strata fee typically $300–$420/mo for newer Clayton townhouses; verify the depreciation report.
-The station-radius premium is partially priced in at this entry point; medium-term re-rating into the late-2029 in-service date is the bet.
+The station-radius premium is partially priced in at this entry point.

 Example 3 — West Clayton 2020-build detached at $1.78M